Ensemble Learning Methods: Bagging, Boosting and Stacking

 The individual weak learners are trained independently from each other.
 Each learner makes independent predictions.
 The results of those predictions are aggregated at the end to get the overall prediction.
 The predictions are aggregated using either max voting or averaging.

-Max Voting is commonly used for classification problems.
-It consists of taking the mode of the predictions (the most occurring prediction).
+It is a commonly used for classification problems that consists of taking the mode of the predictions (the most occurring prediction).
 It is called voting because like in election voting, the premise is that ‘the majority rules’.
 Each model makes a prediction.
 A prediction from each model counts as a single ‘vote’.
 The most occurring ‘vote’ is chosen as the representative for the combined model.

 Steps of Bagging